Welcome to my trip report on Indigo!

 Anyway we were informed about the turbulence and for this flight, the first officer did the announcements.
 There were a few good bumps during take off and more of it during the descent especially flying through the clouds.
 Mumbai was raining most of the time with thunderstorms at certain parts of the city.
 There were also news about floods in certain parts of the city and I do hope the residents living in those areas are safe.
 Anyway, during the descent, there was quite a bit of bumps and that also includes a sudden downdraft that made me hold on to the seat in front of me, I dislike this feeling to be honest.

 What causes the aircraft to undergo up and downdraft?
 Well as you know warm air rises and cool air sinks.
 This usually happens when the aircraft is flying through the cloud.
 If the cool air in the cloud is directed towards the ground, that will force the aircraft to 'drop' which means losing attitude but this usually last for a short while and until the direction of the air changes.
-Same goes for updraft, if the warm air in the clouds rises, that will force the aircraft to suddenly rise due to the force and sometimes if you are unlucky, the thick cloud the aircraft fly through has a good mix of warm and cold air and that causes a combination of updraft and downdraft, not a pleasant feeling but sometimes the pilots do not any other choices, so trust them do make the right decision.
+Same goes for updraft, if the warm air in the clouds rises, that will force the aircraft to suddenly rise due to the force and sometimes if you are unlucky, the thick cloud the aircraft fly through has a good mix of warm and cold air and that causes a combination of updraft and downdraft, not a pleasant feeling but sometimes the pilots do not have any choice but to fly through it, so trust them do make the right decision.

 For the flight itself, there was no In-Flight Entertainment, no charging ports, basically it was a basic cabin.
 As my air ticket includes the snack/meal, I was given my pre-ordered snack during the meal service.
 You can also order from the crew but with limited choices as some of the food are needed to pre-book before the flight, one can do so during the booking process.
 The sandwich was quite tasty and I opted for a cup of water and the nice crew asked me whether do I want to get another drink since my meal includes one, so I went for a cup of orange juice so 2 beverages for me, that was nice.
 However the orange juice was too sweet for my liking!